loopstick/CCA_DigitalElectronics_Spring2020/README.md

   - Check out any equipment you need from the Hybrid Lab.
   - Order the required equipment so you can have your very own Arduino, breadboard, etc.
   - Create your Github repository using [this guide](https://github.com/zamfi/github-guide) and email me the URL to your repository (stewari@cca.edu)
+    - post your favorite Processing sketch in a 'Week1' folder on your GitHub repository

 ### Week 2: Friday, January 31, 2020
 ## OUTPUT: Ohm's Law and Electronic Components